SimonWhoSaid/CCNA-Labs/Labs/DNS configuration on Cisco routers and the ARP cache.md

 DNS Server 10.10.10.10

+When viewing the ARP table for R1 we only see the R1, R2, and the DNS Server's IP address displayed.
+This is because they are all within the same subnet.
+Because a ARP request is broadcast traffic, this means that from R1 it will not reach R3.
+Instead R1 will know to reach R3 by going through R2 and vice versa.

 # Router 2
 ## Router 2 Configuring DNS Server
 We will repeat the process of of what we did with Router 1 on Router 2